Ahmad Shah I: Sorath and Junagadh

 Sorath was ruled by Chudasama king Ra Mokalasimha.
 He had to move the capital from Junagadh to Vanthali due to order from the Governor of Gujarat Zafar Khan (grandfather of Ahmad Shah) on behalf of Delhi Sultan Firuz Shah Tughluq.
-Zafar Khan had occupied his capital Junagadh in 1395-96.
+Zafar Khan had occupied his capital Junagadh in 1395–96.
 In 1414, his son Meliga regained Junagadh and also gave refuge to some of rebels (probably Jhala chief Satrasal).
 This irked Ahmad Shah and he attacked Sorath.
 Ahmad Shah won pitched battle at Vanthali in 1413.
 Later he imposed siege of Junagadh in 1414.
 Meliga retired to the hill fortress of Girnar.
 Ahmad Shah, though unable to capture the hill, gained the fortified citadel of Junagaḍh.
 Finding further resistance vain, the chief tendered his submission, and Junagaḍh was admitted among the tributary states.
 Several other Sorath chief also submitted.
 Sayad Abul Khair and Sayad Kasim were left to collect the tribute, and Ahmad Shah returned to Ahmedabad.

 The partially damaged Rudra Mahalaya Temple of Siddhpur was further destroyed and the western part of it converted into a congregational mosque (Jami mosque) by him in 1415.
 From Siddhpur, he advanced to Dhar in Malwa.
 Hindu kings believed that he is attacking Hindu pilgrimage places to bolster his image.
-So they formed an alliance in 1416 which included Idar, Champaner, Zalod and Nandod.
+So they formed an alliance in 1416 which included Idar, Champaner, jhalawar prant and Nandod.
 Sultan Hushang Shah of Malwa also agreed to help them.

 In 1399, Ahmad aka Malek II, the ruler of Khandesh died.
 He had divided his kingdom in his princes.
 Nasir was given east part while Iftikhar aka Hasan was given west.
 Nasir established Burhanpur in 1400 and also won nearby fort of Asir from Hindu king.
 Hasan settled in Thalner.
 Nasir won Thalner from Hasan and imprisoned him, with help of his relative Hushang Shah of Malwa, before he receive help from Ahmad Shah.
 Nasir attacked and imposed siege of Nandarbar and Sultanpur of Gujarat Sultanate in 1417.
 Ahmed sent an expedition against Nasir of Asir under Malik Mahmud Barki or Turki and left for Modasa.
 When the Malik reached Nandoḍ he found that Gheirat Khan had fled to Malwa and that Nasir had retired to Thalner.
 The Malik advanced, besieged and took Thalner, capturing Nasir whom Ahmed forgave and dignified with the title of Khan.